 Due to University System of Georgia policies which prohibits employment of such persons, KSU requires new employees to pass a criminal background screening which shows no history of conviction of felony or other serious crime.

-Individuals applying for positions with access to sensitive information or responsibility for money, including, but not limited to, Purchasing Cards (P-cards), cash, credit, or social security numbers, will be subject to a credit history check.
+Individuals applying for positions with responsibility for money that includes, but is not limited to, Purchasing Cards (P-cards), cash, and/or credit, will be subject to a credit history check.

 Positions that require driving any type of vehicle as an essential duty must be appropriately licensed and meet acceptable driving standards as defined within the policy.

 HR's Drug Testing Policy requires individuals selected for positions where the main duties include carrying weapons and utilizing arrest powers, providing health care and treatment service, administering medications, driving vehicles, operating heavy machinery or equipment, and providing counseling services directly related to substance abuse will be subject to pre-screening and random drug testing.